 - Cover letter from the nominator summarizing the nominee’s qualifications and commitment to the Association;

 - Résumé detailing education, appointments, activities, memberships, awards and honors and other relevant data;

 - Contributions to scholarship in the realm of directly impacting the quality of patient outcomes;

 - Contributions to instruction in the relevant area; and

 - An additional three to five letters of support, including those endorsements from individuals outside of the nominee’s home institution (supporting letters should interpret the impact that the nominee has had on his/her field and pharmacy education).

-- The dossier should be submitted online as one PDF with a cover sheet dividing each section by 11:59 p.m.
-PST on Friday, December 4, 2020.
+- The dossier should be submitted online by 11:59 p.m.
+PST on Friday, December 2, 2022.
 Materials will then be reviewed by the selection committee once an initial screening is completed.

 - Dossiers will be screened for completeness by staff upon receipt.
 If time permits, staff will notify nominators of missing items.
 Applications that are incomplete at the deadline for submission will not be evaluated.